robenkleene/design-references/blend-modes.md

 ## Pin Light

+Darken and lighten simultaneously.

 ![Pin Light](assets/blend-mode-pin-light.png)

 ## Hard Mix

+Changes each pixel to the nearest primary color.

 ![Hard Mix](assets/blend-mode-hard-mix.png)

 ## Difference

+Absolute value of the base color minus the blend color.

 ![Difference](assets/blend-mode-difference.png)

 ## Exclusion

+Lower contrast version of difference.

 ![Exclusion](assets/blend-mode-exclusion.png)

 ## Subtract

+Base color minus the blend color.

 ![Subtract](assets/blend-mode-subtract.png)

 ## Divide

+Divides the base color by the blend color.

 ![Divide](assets/blend-mode-divide.png)

 ## Hue

+Use the hue of the blend color, and the luminance and saturation of the base color.

 ![Hue](assets/blend-mode-hue.png)

 ## Saturation

+Use the saturation of the blend color, and the luminance and hue of the base color.

 ![Saturation](assets/blend-mode-saturation.png)